 MY LOOGIE LANDED IN THE CEDAR TREE.
 About chest-height.
 Just hanging there right on the end of a branch like a glistening teardrop.
 My only regret at this part of the story is that I did not take a picture of it.

-Now would be the perfect time for our group of knowledge-thirsty children to take an interest in my boring cedar tree, instead of the millions of brilliant tulips surrounding us.
+If this were a tragedy, now would be the perfect time for our group of knowledge-thirsty children to take an interest in my boring cedar tree, instead of the millions of brilliant tulips surrounding us.
 Which is, of course, exactly what happened.
-The children start inspecting this tree like their elementary grades depended on it and I am just over here praying DEAR GOD DO NOT LET THEM SEE MY LOOGIE.
+The children start inspecting this tree as if their elementary grades depended on it and I am just over here praying DEAR GOD DO NOT LET THEM SEE MY LOOGIE.

 Wait.
 There IS a Biblical connection to this story: God does not always answer prayers in the way that you want Him to, people: